 If you have to write an IF statement with 3 outcomes, then you only need to use one nested IF function.
 The first IF statement will handle the first outcome, while the second one will return the second and the third possible outcomes.

 Note: If you have Office 365 installed, then you can also use the new IFS function.
 You can read more about IFS on Microsoft’s website.

-IF statement with AND, OR, and NOT conditions
+Multiple IF statements in Excel with AND, OR, and NOT conditions

 I have saved the best for last.
 This example is the most advanced from this article, as it involves an IF statement with several other logical functions.

 In the exercise file, I have included a list of orders.
 Each row includes the order date, the order value, the product category, and the free shipping flag.
 We want to flag orders as eligible if the following cumulative logical conditions are met:

 - the order includes products from only two categories:

 The formula I’ve used for cell H80 is shown below:

 =IF(AND(D80>=DATE(2020,1,1), D80<=DATE(2020,12,31), OR(F80="PC", F80="Laptop"), NOT(G80="Yes")), "Eligible", "Not eligible")